Guy Ritchie casts Benedict Cumberbatch, Rosamund Pike & Anthony Hopkins in next film

 One interesting thing about Ritchie is that he seems to have found a smart way to consistently get his films financed.
 This usually involves slicing up territories for the eventual release, with streaming rights being a big piece of the pie.
 The League of Ungentlemanly Warfare was a Prime Video original in most territories outside of the U.S.

-This will be Ritchie’s first collaboration with Cumberbatch and Hopkins.
+This will be the first time Cumberbatch and Hopkins have been in the cast of a Ritchie film.
 Pike co-stars in his upcoming In The Grey, which comes out January 17th, 2025.

 Follow the JOBLO MOVIE NETWORK